 Lea applied for a homestead in Hythe at SW 9-73-11-W6 but most of his time was spent at the mill.
 He married Sophia Theresa Gass in a double wedding with Sophia’s sister Barbara Gass who married Arnold Reid.
 Their wedding was held at Circlebank Hall.
-Sophia was the daughter of Ignatz and Katherine (Schmidt) Gass and was born in Fox Valley, Saskatchewan on March 3, 1916.
+Sophia was born to parents Ignatz and Katherine (Schmidt) Gass in Fox Valley, Saskatchewan on March 3, 1916.
 The Gass family arrived in the Hythe area in 1929.
 Sophie and Lea spent their honeymoon at the Hodgson lumber mill where Sophie was the camp cook.
 They had six children, James ‘Jim’, Frances ‘Fern’, William ‘Bill’, Edna, Richard ‘Rick’ and Bernadette.
 The family moved off the farm and lived outside of Hythe on 9 acres of 13-73-11-W6.
 The property had an existing house and barn, so Lea and Sophia decided to convert the barn into the family home.
 The other house was given to Sophie’s mother Katherine to live in.

 Jim Hodgson played hockey for Hythe and later for the Golden Bears in Edmonton.
 He married Betty Oakford who also grew up in Hythe.

 Fern won the Governor General’s award in 1956, she later married Tony Klemenchuk.